 Newly added for 2017, Arts & Sciences in Hong Kong program will take place on the Tai Tam campus of the Hong Kong International School in Hong Kong, July 17-28, 2017, Monday through Friday from 10am to 3pm (one-hour lunch break).

-The 2017 program topic will be Imagining the Modern City.
+The 2017 program topic will be Imagining the Modern City, taught by a University of Chicago faculty member.
 Please click on the course topic below to see the full description.

 - Imagining the Modern City